sonatype-nexus-community/nancy/README.md

 Policy violations will look like:

 ```
-Sonabot here, you have some policy violations to clean up!
+Hi, Nancy here, you have some policy violations to clean up!
 Report URL:  http://reportURL
 ```

 Errors processing in Nexus IQ Server will look like:

 ```
-There was an error with your request to Nexus IQ Server <error>
+Uh oh!
+There was an error with your request to Nexus IQ Server: <error>
 ```

 ### Usage in CI